Why Native Plants are Important for Bird Gardens

 Choosing the Right Native Plants for Your Bird Garden

-2. Choose Plants with Fruits and Berries: Birds love fruits and berries, so select plants that produce these types of food.
+2. Choose Plants with Fruits and Berries: Birds love fruits and berries, so choose plants that produce these types of food.
 Some examples of native plants that produce fruits and berries include elderberry, serviceberry, and blackberry.

 3. Plant Flowers for Nectar: Many birds, including hummingbirds, feed on nectar from flowers.
 Plant native flowers that produce nectar, such as bee balm, cardinal flower, and trumpet vine.